sinmichael/kitra-backend/README.md

 - [Swagger UI](http://localhost:3000/api/docs#/)

-Additionally, the Swagger JSON format is available at:
+Additionally, the Swagger JSON format, which can be directly imported to Postman, is available at:

 - [Swagger JSON](http://localhost:3000/api/docs-json)